parthian-sterlet/mcot-kernel/readme.md

 `<fasta>` = DNA sequences of ChIP-seq peaks in fasta format, the minimum recommended number of peaks is about 200-300, the maximum number is not restricted, however 10000 or higher number of peaks requires higher computation time than several thousands of peaks.
+Sequences should have lengths substatially higher than lengths of recognition models for anchor and partner motifs to contain possible composite elememnts with an overlap or spacer.

 `<anchor.motif>`, `<partner.motif>` = frequency matrices of motifs in standard format, e.g.